kelvinmo/f3-event-dispatcher/README.md

 single event.
 You can use *generic events* to group a set of related events into a single class.

-A generic event implements the `GenericEvent` class and provides the name of the event through the `getEventName()` method.
+A generic event implements the `GenericEvent` interface and provides the name of the event through the `getEventName()` method.

 ```php